 Step 6: Sending your valuation to HMRC

-Once downloaded, send your VAL 231 form and Cover Letter to HMRC at Mailboxsavexternal@hmrc.gov.uk.
+Send your documents HMRC at savexternal.mailbox@hmrc.gov.uk.
 Please also cc emi-options@seedlegals.com to ensure the team is copied in all communication with HMRC.
-HMRC will reply by email in about 4-6 weeks, so keep an eye out for it.
+HMRC is likely to reply by email in about 4-6 weeks, so keep an eye out for their reply.

 If you have any questions, please reach out to our team via the chat bubble.